a-canary/trafficserver/doc/developer-guide/client-session-architecture.en.rst

 This diagram shows the relationships between objects created as part of a HTTP/1.x session.
 A NetVC object performs the basic network level protocols.
 The Http1ClientSession object has a reference to the associated NetVC object.
-The NetVC object is available via the :code:`ProxyClientSession::get_netvc()` method.
+The NetVC object is available via the :code:`ProxySession::get_netvc()` method.

 The Http1ClientSession object contains a Http1ClientTransaction object.
-For each HTTP request, it calls the :code:`ProxyClientSession::new_transaction()` method to instantiate the Http1ClientTransaction object.
+For each HTTP request, it calls the :code:`ProxySession::new_transaction()` method to instantiate the Http1ClientTransaction object.
 With the HTTP/1.x protocol at most one transaction can be active at a time.

 When the Http1ClientTransaction object is instantiated via :code:`ProxyTransaction::new_transaction()` it allocates a